A year after officials called off search for hiker Sam Sayers, her mother is still looking

 Samantha Sayers was last seen Aug.
 1, 2018, while on a solo day-hike up Vesper Peak in the North Cascades.

-It was easy to for fellow hikers to remember the young woman with the bald, tattooed head and the wide, easy smile.
+It was easy for fellow hikers to remember the young woman with the bald, tattooed head and the wide, easy smile.
 One saw her eating a sandwich.
 Another saw her descending the south side of summit.

 But Sayers, 28, never made it home to her Belltown apartment.